tnkshuuhei/HatsEligibilityModules/README.md

 All contracts are based on the Hats Protocol's repo: [hats-module](https://github.com/Hats-Protocol/hats-module)

+**Note**: The contracts have not been audited - use at your own risk.

 ## Development

 This repo uses Foundry for development and testing.
 To get started: